Revisiting Gradient Normalization and Clipping for Nonconvex SGD under Heavy-Tailed Noise: Necessity, Sufficiency, and Acceleration: Introduction

 This paper investigates the convergence properties of gradient normalization, both with and without variance reduction, in the presence of heavy-tailed noise.
 Our analysis demonstrates that gradient normalization alone suffices to guarantee SGD convergence under heavy-tailed noise, thereby addressing Q1.
 However, this result raises a further question: given that either gradient normalization or gradient clipping alone can ensure SGD convergence under heavy-tailed noise, is it necessary to combine these techniques in algorithmic development?
 Specifically, \begin{itemize} \item[Q2.] \textit{Does combining gradient normalization with clipping offer additional advantages over using either technique alone?} \end{itemize}

-This paper provides the {\em first} affirmative answer to this question.
+This paper provides the affirmative answer to this question without any mini-batch size requirement.
 We demonstrate that combining gradient normalization with clipping (NSGDC, Algorithm~\ref{alg-NSGDC}) substantially improves upon the convergence properties of SGD with gradient clipping alone (SGDC, Algorithm~\ref{alg0}) \citep{zhang2020adaptive} under heavy-tailed noise.
 Our analysis reveals two key advantages.
 First, NSGDC eliminates the logarithmic factors that affect the convergence rate in SGDC \citep{zhang2020adaptive}, achieving an optimal convergence rate that matches the theoretical lower bound.
 Second, we establish that NSGDC significantly outperforms SGDC, with the performance gap growing arbitrarily large as the gradient noise $\sigma^2$ approaches zero.
 Moreover, our analysis proves tight, as it successfully recovers the convergence rate in the deterministic setting where $\sigma^2 = 0$.
-Moreover, compared to SGD with gradient normalization alone, we prove that NSGDC achieves comparable convergence rates under significantly more relaxed assumptions.
+We prove that NSGDC achieves convergence rates comparable to those of SGD with gradient normalization alone, while relying on global Lipschitz assumptions.
+Notably, both methods enjoy convergence guarantees without any requirement on the mini-batch size.
+This property is particularly appealing from a generalization perspective, as large mini-batches have been shown to negatively affect generalization performance \citep{keskar2017large}.
 These findings together comprehensively address Q2.
 All these convergence as mentioned above results are summarized in Table~\ref{table-1}.

 The final open question pertains to momentum acceleration in SGD.
 While extensive research on accelerated SGD with bounded gradient noise exists, studies on accelerated SGD under heavy-tailed noise remain limited.
-Given this context, a natural question arises:
+Given this context, a natural question arises: \begin{itemize} \item[Q3.] \textit{Can NSGDC achieve accelerated convergence in the presence of heavy-tailed noise?} \end{itemize}